-What exercises can you do for active recovery?
+What should I do for active recovery?

 Including BOTH of these days in your regular fitness routine is so important.
 Your body needs rest to grow muscles, lose weight, and see the results you're working so hard for!
-Once you start regularly making time for recovery you'll be amazed about how quickly you'll see yourself performing better, eating better, sleeping better, but also FEELING better.
+Once you start regularly making time for recovery, you'll be amazed about how quickly you'll see yourself performing better, eating better, sleeping better, but also FEELING better.

 Create a recovery routine that fits your body and your goals during a complimentary recovery session with a personal trainer AND a free screening with a Renew Physiotherapist!